dartmouth-cs52/dartmouth-cs52.github.io/logistics/index.md

 Grading of some collaborative team based work will be done based on GitHub pull requests.
 Proper git flow will be introduced early on in the term.

-- 3 short assignments: 15% (5% each)
+  - 3 short assignments: 10%
-- 2 bi-weekly labs:  20% (5% per weekly milestone)
+  - 2 bi-weekly labs:  25%
-- Short in-class quizzes:  10%
+  - Short in-class quizzes:  15%
   - 1 group presentation and workshop: 10%
   - 1 final project:  30%
-- participation:  10%
+  - Participation:  5%
+  - Peer mentoring: 5%

 ## Software ##